Dystopia Chapter 10: A Promotion with Perks

 “I don’t understand.”

 The curtain opened.
-There she stood, maybe 5’ 5’’, blond, her eyes are green, her complexion youthful, still not smiling.
+There she stood, alone, maybe 5’ 5’’, blond, her eyes green, her complexion youthful, still not smiling.
 She sits.
 Places a revolver on the table.
 Next to it, an egg timer.

-“Addison, flip the egg time, please.”
+“My dear, flip the egg time, please.”

-“Wait,” I reply.
+“WAIT,” I reply.

 The choices, now jumbled, I do my best to recall the options.
 Leave and enter society and chaos, survival, 50/50.
 Sit and wait for certain death.
 Would she really shoot?
 Become an assassin.
 Is she the eraser?
 Choice four.
 Leadership is not my thing, and it seems like a death sentence.